Baraa-Abo-Seif/MENADevsGenAIHackathon/README.md

 # MENADevsGenAIHackathon
-To run the project, you need to install everything mentioned in the requirements_new.txt file, along with ollama llama3.2:1b and fastapi.
-Place the files in the appropriate structure, then run the app_fastapi.py file.
+To run the project you need to install everything mentioned in the requirements_new.txt file along with ollama llama3.2:1b and fastapi place the files in the appropriate structure then run the app_fastapi.py file

 http://localhost:8001/
+go to
+Process Document
+Show Extracted Data
+Show Ollama Summary  try it more than once
+Download Results

-Of course, make sure Python and HTML (and any other required system files) are installed.
+of course make sure Python and HTML and any other required system files are installed

-Technologies used in the project:
+Technologies used in the project

-Natural Language Processing (NLP) – Core
+Natural Language Processing NLP  core text extraction from PDF Word json:
-Text Extraction: from PDF, Word:

 PyPDF2 for PDF files

-python-docx for Word files
+python docx for Word files

-Language Model (LLM) – Ollama
+language model (LLM)  ollama
-Using Ollama with the llama3.2:1b model for:
+using ollama with the llama3.2:1b model for

-Document summarization
+document summarization

-Key information extraction
+key information extraction

-Converting texts into organized key-value pairs
+converting texts into organized key-value pairs

-Rule-Based NLP
+rulebased NLP
-Natural language processing using predefined rules instead of relying on large machine learning models:
+natural language processing using predefined rules instead of relying on large machine learning models

-Regex-based pattern matching
+Regex       based pattern matching

-Document type detection
+document type detection

-Field extraction
+field extraction

-LLM Integration
+LLM integration

-Direct HTTP requests to Ollama
+direct HTTP requests to ollama

-Streaming responses
+streaming responses

-Simple prompt engineering
+simple prompt engineering

-Data Processing:
+Data processing

-Normalization of dates and currencies
+normalization of dates and currencies

-Redaction of sensitive information
+redaction of sensitive information

-File format conversion
+file format conversion